-Fried Jumbo Virginia Peanuts - ☺♥
+Fried Jumbo Virginia Peanuts - ☺♥T

 Virginia Peanuts

-I purchased fifty pounds of raw jumbo blanched Virginia peanuts at $1 per pound from the Wakefield Peanut Company® in Wakefield, Virginia.
+I purchased fifty pounds of raw jumbo blanched Virginia peanuts at $1 per pound from the Wakefield Peanut Company® in Wakefield, Virginia in the year 2010.
 After shipping the cost was $1.80 per pound, for shipping heavy items is expensive.
 Why did I do that?
 The reasons are pretty good.
 First, the final price including the shipping is far below what anyone will pay for jumbo Virginia peanuts in any other way.
 Second, I wanted to fry the peanuts myself and prove that they would be superior to anything I could buy.
 Third, I fill Christmas bags as gifts that contain a variety of special food items for close friends and family.
 Giving away many pounds of premium raw blanched peanuts, peanut oil and directions for frying seemed like a very inexpensive way to gift people with something very nice.

 I learned about the peanut company from my Aunt Doris, whose husband, my Uncle Jim, used to buy the peanuts in bulk and give away five pound bags to his children and to his brothers.
 That is how I got to know just how great those fried peanuts could be, as my dad made them when we visited many years ago.
 I never forgot … and now some years after my Uncle Jim died, I found out where to get the raw peanuts.
 Now you know too.